Boxing Day is often slower, quieter, and filled with food. Plates of leftovers, half-opened boxes of chocolates, and the question of what to eat next.

 La cuisine

-The U protects the C before the I to make a [kɥi] / “kwee” sound.
+Here, the U not only protects the C, it also teams up with the I to make a [kɥi] / “kwee” sound.

 Un biscuit

-Once again, the U is keeping the C hard and teaming up with the letter I to make a [kɥi] / “kwee” sound.
+Once again, the U is keeping the C hard and making a [kɥi] / “kwee” sound with the I.

 These are everyday words you may already know, but noticing the role of the U can help you say them with more confidence.